networktester7/android-app/readme2.md

 ## **Previous Updates:**

 1. Designed and implemented database interface.
 2. Added a search function.
 3. Added the app to GitHub.
 4. Added seperate inventory pages for hospitals in the network (Tampa General, Sarasota Memorial, and Naples Community hospitals), so that employees may access and adjust live inventory data for each destination independently.

 ## **Current Updates:**

-The current goal is to add multi factor authentication, and task schedulers.
-Multi factor authentication is especially important because the data stored within the app is highly sensitive , and unauthorized mofification would be disasterous.
+Customized implementation of multi factor authentication.
+Multi factor authentication is especially important because the data stored within the app is highly sensitive.
+Unauthorized mofification would be disasterous.
 Additionally, HTTPS integration is curcial, as the login information must be transmitted securely, and be free of tampering.

 The FrankLabs, Inc. inventory app requires automatic refreshing of the inventory database, without user initiation, to ensure heart valve availability is accurate in real-time.
 WorkManager, as a task scheduling API, will allow the app to prioritize the background task of database refreshing.